jsonkao/uwb-scraper/README.md

-# Directory Scraper
+# UWB Scraper

-Scraper for the directory and the course catalog.
+Scraper for the UWB course catalog.